okfn/ckanjs-deprecated/README.rst

-A fully-featured javascript-only interface to CKAN_ sites (entitled DataDeck).
+A javascript library for CKAN_ including a fully-featured javascript-only app interface to CKAN_ sites (entitled DataDeck).

-With its modular design it can also function as a javascript library for those wishing to do their own development.

 .. _CKAN: http://ckan.org/